 16. How far in advance do appointment have to be made?

-Clients can call the Center to make an appointment at any time for any day/time during the current term.
-Clients making their own appointments online, however, are prohibited from making appointments more than two weeks in advance; they are also prohibited from making “last minute” appointments (i.e. appointments within one hour of the current time).
+Clients can call the Center (439-7111) to make an appointment at any time for any day/time during the current term.
+Clients making their own appointments online, however, are prohibited from making appointments more than two weeks in advance; they are also prohibited from making “last minute” appointments (i.e. appointments within one hour of the current time) or back-to-back appointments.

 17. Can clients cancel or re-schedule appointments?

-Clients can cancel or reschedule their appointments online up to 3 hours before the appointment is scheduled.
-If they want to cancel or reschedule less than 3 hours before the appointment, they will be blocked from altering the appointment online: they will be prompted to call the Center to cancel the appointment.
+Clients can cancel or reschedule their appointments online up to 1 hour before the appointment is scheduled.
+If they want to cancel or reschedule less than 1 hour before the appointment, they will be blocked from altering the appointment online and prompted to call the Center to cancel the appointment.
 This is so that the Front Desk staff is made aware that an appointment time has opened up.
+Call 439-7111 to cancel or reschedule an appointment.

 18. What happens when a client doesn’t show?